Definitions/Glossary of Terms

 - Access to BNS policies & guidelines and access to disciplinary procedures and committees through BNS (including code of conduct, discipline, etc.).

 - Event posted on the Basketball Nova Scotia website as an approved Sanctioned Event.

 7. Any association or group applying for an Event Sanctioning must follow the below protocol to meet our eligibility criteria:

-- All athletes are Basketball Nova Scotia Affiliates – see 2020/21 Club Affiliation Registration page for more information. (cost is $10 for adults or one-off events)
+- All athletes are Basketball Nova Scotia Affiliates – See 2021-22 Affiliate Club Registration page for more information (cost is $10 for adults or one-off events).